Yakima Valley College

 Yakima Valley College (YVC) is a public college in Yakima, Washington.
-It was founded as Yakima Valley Community College in 1928 with Elizabeth Prior serving as the institution's first president.
+It was founded as Yakima Valley Junior College in 1928 with Elizabeth Prior serving as the institution's first president.
 The college offers 5 Bachelor of Applied Science degree programs, 55 associate degree programs, and more than 100 certificates of achievement.

 YVC's service district covers more than 8000 mi2, encompassing Yakima, Kittitas and Klickitat counties.
 The main campus is located at S. 16th Ave. and Nob Hill Boulevard in Yakima.
 There also is a campus in Grandview, and learning centers in Toppenish, Sunnyside, and Ellensburg.

 History

 Yakima Valley College was founded in 1928 as Yakima Valley Junior College when the Yakima School District decided to create a junior college.
 The effort was led by Charles L. Littel, superindendent of the Yakima School District at the time.
 The school became the third junior college in Washington state when it opened on September 17, 1928.
 The college's first classes were taught at Yakima's Columbia School building and had its first graduating class in 1930.

 In 1937, the college obtained land donated by the family of Yakima businessman A.E.
 Larson.
 The first building on the college's new campus was dedicated in 1949 and named after its first president, Elizabeth Prior.
 Prior Hall featured classrooms, administrative offices, a small bookstore, and hall for assemblies along with music practice rooms.

+The school has gone through several name changes, initially using Yakima Valley Junior College from 1928 to 1961.
+On Sept 21, 1961, the State Board of Education officially approved their change in status from a junior college to a community college.
+It was reportedly Yakima Valley College from 1962 to 1977 and Yakima Valley Community College from 1977 to 2016, though both names seem to be used interchangeably over those decades.
+It officially became Yakima Valley College (again) effective June 1, 2016.